jwfoley/bioanalyzeR/README.md

 # Reading input data

-## `read.bioanalyzer`
-Reads data from a Bioanalyzer XML files (see below for how to export those) into an S3 object of class `electrophoresis` containing the raw data and varous metadata.

-## `read.tapestation`
+## `read.electrophoresis`
-Reads data from a TapeStation run, requiring both an XML metadata file and a PNG gel-image file (see below for how to export those), into an S3 object of class `electrophoresis` containing the raw data and varous metadata.
+Read data from one or more Bioanalyzer or Tapestation runs, given the path of the exported XML file(s) (and corresponding PNG files for TapeStation) and combine into one data set of class `electrophoresis`.

 ## The `electrophoresis` class
 This is a generalized data structure for the data and metadata of one or more Bioanalyzer or TapeStation runs.
 The members are: